#Snippets

 #Use Lima as a Docker Desktop replacement on MacOS

 Lima (short for Linux on Mac) is a Virtual Machine management tool for running Linux boxes (think Vagrant, but for development tooling).
 It focuses on offering a convenient way to run and interact with containerd, but its high customizability allows for a lot more.
-The examples folder in its repository gives a good idea of what it’s capable.
+The examples folder in its repository gives a good idea of its capabilities.

 For running Lima as a Docker Desktop replacement, the official example provided is a great starting point with a few shortcomings: